h0l0gram/letsencrypt-utils/README.md

 Utils for managing letsencrypt certificates and its infrastructure

 - **letsrenew.sh**: Bash Shell script which reads the remaining validity of a x509 certificate and if lower than a given threshold prints a message info/warning or returns boolean true for further processing (=renewal).
-- **letslink.sh**: Bash Shell script which creates a directory structure (simlinks) for each domain found in the certificates of the certs archive.
+- **letslink.sh**: Bash Shell script which creates a directory for each domain found in the certificates of the certs archive and creates a symlink for the latest pem file (cert, fullchain, chain, privkey).
 SAN certificates (aka multi-domains) are explicitly supported.

 ## Install